rshap91/home_credit_loans/Notes.md

     - _Make sure to drop categories that are not in the test set!_
     - check out df.align?

+__NOTE__: Do 1 dataset at a time to save processing time and memory.

 # Model Prep
   - Look for correlations